-Senior Researcher, Education
+Senior Research Fellow, Education

 Thomas’ research focuses on the changing roles of teachers in blended learning environments and other innovative educational models.
 He also studies how teacher education and professional development are shifting to support the evolving needs of teachers and school systems.
 Additionally, he examines policies and innovations affecting technology access and infrastructure.